When Love Isn’t Enough: The Rise Of Economic Euthanasia From Our Study On Pet Owners’ Decisions On Vet Care

 Other Factors That Lead To A Decision To Euthanize Pets

-What’s alarming about these results is that 55% of respondents said that they wouldn’t be willing to spend more than $2,500 to avoid euthanasia.
-The cost to treat many illnesses and emergencies is far greater than $2,500.
-Let’s play out a scenario.
+What’s alarming about these findings is that 55% of respondents said they wouldn’t be willing to spend more than $2,500 to avoid euthanasia.
+Given that the cost to treat many illnesses and emergencies often exceeds $2,500, this financial threshold leaves many pet parents in a devastating position.
+Let’s explore a common scenario that highlights the challenges of these tough decisions.

 Let’s say a dog eats chicken bones and begins showing GI issues (e.g., vomiting, diarrhea, bloody stool, loss of appetite, bloating, abdominal pain, refusal to drink, etc.).
 Bones pose an immense risk for dogs because they can become lodged in the esophagus, splinter and tear the GI tract, and cause other dangerous health concerns for dogs.
 Fortunately, in many situations, foreign body ingestion is treatable with medical intervention.
 However, the dog may have a potential obstruction or internal bleeding due to the bone ingestion, which can be very painful for the pup.
 In situations like this, the pet parent should seek immediate vet care for the dog.